Mexxy-lab/Netflix_react-cloneapp/README.md

 - After deployment on the k8s cluster you can access the application using the external ip address assigned.

 - Make sure to also create your secret for pulling the image from ECR.
-Use below command.
+Use below command

 ```bash
 kubectl create secret docker-registry ecr-secrets \